masterleros/bash-devops-libs/README.md

 #### 1. Include the library
 Download the file `gitlab-libs.sh` placed in the root folder of this repository and copy to: `<YOUR_REPO>/scripts/gitlab-libs.sh`

+After copying the file to your project folder, if necesary, update the GitLab Libs brach used in the `GITLAB_LIBS_BRANCH` variable.

 This is the entry point of the library, and once exeucted (see below) will automatically retrieve the GitLab Libs code and include for you in your project at `scripts/libs`

 #### 2. Use the libraries